kasperjunge/LLM-Guide/README.md

 # LLM-Guide 🚀

-Welcome to LLM-Guide, a resource for training, hosting and using large language models (LLMs).
+Welcome to LLM-Guide, a resource for training, hosting and developing with large language models (LLMs).
 This repository is designed to provide a central hub for researchers, developers, and enthusiasts who are interested in the latest developments in everything LLMs.

 ## Open-Source Models ፨
 - [Bloom 🌸: BigScience Large Open-science Open-access Multilingual Language Model](https://huggingface.co/bigscience/bloom)